 What everyone gets for signing up:

-- It will be a unique finisher’s medal only for Capital Odyssey runners.
+- Unique finisher’s medal only for Capital Odyssey runners.

 - Finish Line Festival with delicious food and cold brews for sale along with music and a variety of vendors.
 This is a very lively scene where runners hang out and swap stories about the adventures that they just experienced and the accomplishment that they just achieved!